 Code of Conduct

-By participating in programs on HackerOne, all Finders agree to help empower our community by following the HackerOne Code of Conduct (CoC).
-The CoC is in addition to the General Terms and Conditions and Finder Terms and Conditions that all Finders must agree to when creating an account.
+By participating in programs on HackerOne, all Community Members agree to help empower our community by following the HackerOne Code of Conduct (CoC).
+The CoC is in addition to the General Terms and Conditions and Community Member Terms and Conditions that all Community Members must agree to when creating an account.

 This CoC sets out guidelines for engaging on the HackerOne platform and describes HackerOne’s potential actions if a violation occurs.
-A program may include additional rules of engagement or conduct in their program policy and may enforce those rules with program-level sanctions, so Finders should always review the program policy before engaging on a particular program.
+A program may include additional rules of engagement or conduct in their program policy and may enforce those rules with program-level sanctions, so Community Members must always review the program policy before engaging on a particular program.
+By submitting a report to a customer’s program, you are agreeing to adhere to that program’s rules in connection with your submission.

 Platform interactions should at all times be respectful and communicated in a professional manner and tone with a view to being beneficial to the report validation process.
 Please do not

-Create unnecessary noise on reports by spamming report comments or submitting support tickets for updates
+• Create unnecessary noise on reports by spamming report comments or circumventing the Mediation process by submitting multiple support tickets for updates

-Conduct yourself unprofessionally at Live Hacking Events or other in-person events where you are a representative of HackerOne
+• Conduct yourself unprofessionally at Live Hacking Events or other in-person events where you are attending in your capacity as a Community Member

 HackerOne does not tolerate any discrimination based on age, ethnicity, level of experience, nationality, personal appearance, race, religion, sexual or gender identity and orientation, physical appearance, political beliefs, or other protected classes.